DZMM TeleRadyo: Under Prime Media and ABS-CBN (since 2023)

-However, a few days before the supposed closure of the channel, ABS-CBN decided not to go through with the planned date and instead, decided to continue to broadcast under the new management led by the Prime Media/ABS-CBN joint venture Media Serbisyo Production Corporation, coinciding with the resumption of broadcasts on 630 kHz as DWPM.
+However, a few days before the supposed closure of the channel, ABS-CBN decided not to push through with the planned date and instead, decided to continue to broadcast under the new management led by the Prime Media/ABS-CBN joint venture Media Serbisyo Production Corporation, coinciding with the resumption of broadcasts on 630 kHz as Radyo 630.
 ABS-CBN-owned TeleRadyo signed off for the last time on June 29, 2023, at 10:15 pm, and was relaunched as TeleRadyo Serbisyo the following day, in conjunction with the launch of DWPM Radyo 630 (both under joint-venture of Prime Media and ABS-CBN).
 A day before the launch, hosts of several TeleRadyo programs informed their viewers to tune in to the new station the next day.

-On May 21, 2025, Radyo 630 and TeleRadyo Serbisyo began airing teasers that featured theme music and stingers used by DZMM, indicating the station's future rebranding to adopt the ethos of its predecessor.
+On May 21, 2025, DWPM Radyo 630 and TeleRadyo Serbisyo began airing teasers that featured theme music and stingers used by DZMM, indicating the station's future rebranding to adopt the ethos of its predecessor.
 The teaser was released amidst the station's reutilization of the defunct DZMM TeleRadyo Facebook page since February, fuelling reports of Media Serbisyo Production Corporation's incurring losses due to a lack of advertisers, and plans of its owners, ABS-CBN and PCMC, to boost funding for the station.

 On May 29, 2025, the channel dropped the TeleRadyo Serbisyo branding after finishing the TV Patrol simulcast, and reverted to DZMM TeleRadyo simultaneously with its radio counterpart at 8:00PM, reviving the iconic brand after 5 years of inactivity.
 Its simulcast block on PRTV Prime Media was not affected by the rebranding.

+As disclosed to the Philippine Stock Exchange by Prime Media, this joint venture is at a net loss of around 50.9 million pesos for 2024.

 Simulcast on digital free TV via PRTV Prime Media

-On May 27, 2024, several TeleRadyo Serbisyo programs commenced airing on digital free TV via PRTV Prime Media, a subchannel on BEAM TV operated by the PCMC, which is also aired nationally on Cignal TV, resuming direct satellite broadcasts of the channel since the end of TeleRadyo broadcasts on the Sky Direct service in 2020, coupled with an earlier successful introduction of satellite broadcasts on GSat in February.
+On May 27, 2024, several TeleRadyo Serbisyo (now DZMM TeleRadyo) programs commenced airing on digital free TV via PRTV Prime Media, a subchannel on BEAM TV operated by the PCMC, which is also aired nationally on Cignal TV, resuming direct satellite broadcasts of the channel since the end of TeleRadyo broadcasts on the Sky Direct service in 2020, coupled with an earlier successful introduction of satellite broadcasts on G Sat in February.